-This crate provides traits which describe functionality of cryptographic hash functions.
+This crate provides traits which describe functionality of cryptographic hash functions and Message Authentication algorithms.

 - High-level convenience traits:

-DynDigest.
-They are wrappers around lower-level traits for most common use-cases.
+Mac.
+Wrappers around lower-level traits for most common use-cases.
 Users should usually prefer using these traits.

 - Mid-level traits:

-ExtendableOutput.
-These traits atomically describe available functionality of hash function implementations.
+InnerInit.
+These traits atomically describe available functionality of an algorithm.

 Additionally hash functions implement traits from the standard library:

 std feature, which is usually enabled by default